kubernetes/website/content/en/docs/reference/access-authn-authz/authentication.md

 * `Impersonate-User`: The username to act as.
 * `Impersonate-Group`: A group name to act as.
 Can be provided multiple times to set multiple groups.
 Optional.
 Requires "Impersonate-User"
 * `Impersonate-Extra-( extra name )`: A dynamic header used to associate extra fields with the user.
 Optional.
 Requires "Impersonate-User".
-In order to be preserved consistently, `( extra name )` should be lower-case and characters which aren't [legal in HTTP header labels](https://tools.ietf.org/html/rfc7230#section-3.2.6) MUST be utf8 and [percent-encoded](https://tools.ietf.org/html/rfc3986#section-2.1).
+In order to be preserved consistently, `( extra name )` should be lower-case, and any characters which aren't [legal in HTTP header labels](https://tools.ietf.org/html/rfc7230#section-3.2.6) MUST be utf8 and [percent-encoded](https://tools.ietf.org/html/rfc3986#section-2.1).

 {{< note >}}
 **Note:** Prior to 1.11.2, `( extra name )` could only contain characters which were [legal in HTTP header labels](https://tools.ietf.org/html/rfc7230#section-3.2.6).